Skip to content

 A typical Gromacs workload consists of two stages:

 Firstly grompp is used to prepare a file that contains the parameters for the simulation.
-The grompp process does not use MPI and hence must be executed in a serial job.
+The second stage is to use mdrun to take this file as input and run the simulation.

 Core Usage

-To ensure that Gromacs uses the correct number of cores, the -ntomp=${NSLOTS} option should be used to spawn one OpenMP thread per core.
-(Serial jobs)
+To use OpenMP (serial single-node CPU jobs only), the -ntomp=${NSLOTS} option should be used to spawn one OpenMP thread per core (see example below).

-module load gromacs/<version>-intelmpi
+module load gromacs

 gmx -h

-module load gromacs/<version>-plumed
+module load gromacs-mpi

 GPU